Pharmacist and Intern Pharmacist Vaccinators

 Provisional pharmacist vaccinators and provisional intern pharmacist vaccinators can administer influenza and COVID-19 vaccines under the same criteria; the exception is MMR, which can only be given to those aged 16 years and over.

 CPR Certification Requirements: Temporary exemptions were issued to extend the expiry date for vaccinator CPR certificates to support vaccinators affected by limited access to CPR training due to COVID-19 disruptions.
-This has now expired and from 1 January 2023 there should be no vaccinator working with an expired CPR certificate.
+This has now expired and from 1 January 2023 there should be no vaccinators working with an expired CPR certificate.

-How to qualify as a Pharmacist/Intern Pharmacist Vaccinator
+How to qualify as a Pharmacist/Intern Pharmacist vaccinator

 Pharmacist vaccinators and intern pharmacist vaccinators are required to undertake vaccinator training and a clinical assessment that meets the same standards as authorised vaccinators.
 The requirements to maintain competency are also the same.